appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

         console.log(messageReceived);
         //Add code to manipulate the received message }
-    });
+    };

+    //add the event listener to read the incoming message window.addEventListener('message', messageHandler);

+      // Remember to unlisten to the event when it's no longer needed
+      // For example, unlisten when you have successfully processed the message
+      // window.removeEventListener('message', messageHandler);

     ```
     Read the received message using the `event.data` property.
 Add or update the code in the `addEventListener()` method to process the received message.
+Moreover, it's crucial to unlisten to the messages when they are no longer needed.
+Achieve this by invoking the `removeEventListener()` method.

 ## Send messages to Appsmith